 For George Parker, Jr., the Gabriel Prize was in the first place a tribute to a country he loved.
 He had discovered France as a young man and returned frequently thereafter throughout his life.
 His interest in French decorative arts was deep, scholarly, and widespread.
 His contributions to organizations such as Les Amis de Versailles, La Demeure Historique, Les Vieilles Maisons Françaises, and La Malmaison testify to the breadth of his interests.
 Through these projects Parker came to see the crucial role France has played in the visual arts.
 The Italian Renaissance had retrieved the achievements of the ancient world for medieval Europe.
 Thereafter, France played an increasingly central role in transmitting later cultural advances to surrounding countries.
 From the reign of Louis XIV onward, French influence over the arts, language, manners, and cuisine spread beyond its borders to adjoining northern countries, such as Germany, Holland, Denmark, Russia, and Sweden.
 The title of “Western European Architecture Foundation” reflects this history.
-Indeed, although no Gabriel laureate has yet undertaken such a program, the Foundation has long welcomed proposals for the study of French-influenced architecture outside of France itself.
 Gabriel, in turn, was the name of one of France’s most famous architects — Ange-Jacques Gabriel — author of such extraordinary achievements as Place de la Concorde, Versailles, the Petit Trianon, L’ École Militaire, Le Château de Compiègne, and many other masterpieces.

 The Gabriel Prize program was established partly out of Parker’s concern about the lack of knowledge on the part of students of historic precedents, and the erosion of their ability to draw by hand.
 As a commitment to such concerns, he envisioned sending a selected candidate to France to draw, to think creatively, and to learn by doing.
 Such a program called for the organization of recruiting and selection procedures.
 Prospective candidates for the program need to be American citizens, and, as Parker so wittily described it, “someone who went to the wrong school, took ten years or so finding it out, and would welcome the opportunity of three months to take stock and review the future.”
 He established the Foundation with such a purpose in mind.
 The subject matter was broadened beyond Parker’s own personal preference, the French 18th-century, to a period of three centuries between 1630 (the start of the “French age classique” with the completion of the Château de Maison Lafitte) through the revolution of 1830 (introducing the beginning of Victoriana) and then on to 1930.
 Concerning technique, it became apparent that there is a wide difference between filling small sketch books with exquisite impressions and executing a color drawing as large as 20 x 30 inches.
 Such a requirement, unique in the field of traveling scholarship, is the drawing test that Parker had in mind.
 Final drawings testify to the variety of approaches.
 While some original intentions exceed the artists’ abilities, others are overwhelmed by their newly discovered skills.